hoomyhh/hoomaanmaskan.github.io/_pages/about.md

 ------

-**[February, 2023]** I was awarded 100,000 SEK from [VetenskapsRådet](https://www.vr.se/) for a research visit to Edinburgh University.
+**[February, 2023]** I will go on a research visit to Edinburgh University.
 There I will be working on the mysterious acceleration phenomenon in first-order methods together with [Konstantinos Zygalakis](https://scholar.google.com/citations?user=XqwQVdEAAAAJ&hl=en).

 ------